richardanaya/pi-describe-image/README.md

 ## Usage

-Once configured, the `describe_image` tool is available for the LLM to use:
+Once configured, the `describe_image` tool is available for the LLM to use.
+This is especially helpful when your main model lacks vision - the LLM can "see" images by calling out to a vision-capable model on demand:

 ```
 User: What's in this image? https://example.com/photo.jpg